 These DO NOT have the divider straps inside for separating mags!

 This pouch is essentially the last design iteration of the M1956 Universal Small Arms Ammo Pouch.
-The overall function and features of the pouch are essentially just upgraded from how the M56 pattern pouch worked.
-The pouch was also less universal, with the adoption of the M16/M4 family of rifles replacing the need for troops to be equipped to carry multiple different types of weapons and magazines as a result.
+The overall function and features of the pouch are upgraded from the M56 pattern pouch.
+The pouch is also less universal.
+The adoption of the M16/M4 family of rifles eliminated the need for troops to be equipped to carry multiple types of weapons and magazines.

 - Fits 3 USGI 5.56mm Magazines – Fits three (3) Standard Issue USGI Aluminum 5.56mm magazines.

 - Buckle Closure – This has a buckle closure to secure the contents inside.

 - ALICE Compatible – This item uses the ALICE, All-Purpose Lightweight Individual Carrying Equipment, system.
 This system was used by the US Military starting in 1973 and was replaced with MOLLE gear.
 The system uses simple metal clips (slide, belt keepers) to mount pouches and accessories to webbing on gear and equipment.